top of page

 (A serious workers compensation claim is one where the employee is off work for 1 or more weeks)

-And it is a fact that the serious rate of workers compensation injury or illness claims in the manufacturing industry in 2012-13 was 61.2% higher than the national average of claims made by all the employees in Australia. (see pages4 and 53, Australian Workers Compensation Statistics, 2012-13, Safe Work Australia)
+According to the report, the rate of serious workers compensation injury or illness claims in the manufacturing industry in 2012-13 was 61.2% higher than the national average of claims made by all the employees in Australia. (see pages 4 and 53, Australian Workers Compensation Statistics, 2012-13, Safe Work Australia)

 Recent Posts